digitallawyer/openlegaldictionary/_definitions/lean.md

 ---
 title: Lean
 permalink: "/definitions/lean.html"
 body: To lncline in opinion or prefer-ence.
-A court ls sometimes said to "lean against” a doctrine, construction, or view contended for, whereby it is meant that the eourt regards it with disfavor or repugnance, because of its inexpedience, injustice, or in-consistency
+A court is sometimes said to "lean against” a doctrine, construction, or view contended for, whereby it is meant that the eourt regards it with disfavor or repugnance, because of its inexpedience, injustice, or in-consistency